• There are no suggestions because the search field is empty.

 Intoxicado –doesn’t mean intoxicated or drunk to Cubans, instead it means “something is wrong because of something I ate” – like an allergic reaction to food.

-In a malpractice suit, an 18-year-old passed out and his family raced him to the hospital.
+In a malpractice suit, an 18-year-old passed out, and his family raced him to the hospital.
 He woke up a quadriplegic because the hospital misdiagnosed an intracerebellar hemorrhage and did not call in a neurosurgeon for two days while he lay unconscious.
-The lawsuit asserted that if he had received appropriate care, the patient would have walked out of the hospital.
-At the center of the confusion, was the misunderstanding of the word “intoxicado”.
+The lawsuit asserted that the patient would have walked out of the hospital if he had received appropriate care.
+The misunderstanding of the word “intoxicado” was at the center of the confusion.
 The medical staff treated him as if he had a drug overdose.
-Complicating the matter is that even though the family knew the young man was an all-star baseball player and never took drugs, when the doctor suggested that it looked like a drug overdose, they didn’t correct him because culturally Cubanos tend to believe and not argue with doctors.
-Neither party requested a professional medical interpreter because they each thought that they were being understood.
+Complicating the matter is that even though the family knew the young man was an all-star baseball player and never took drugs, when the doctor suggested that it looked like a drug overdose, they didn’t correct him because culturally, Cubanos tend to believe and not argue with doctors.
+Neither party requested a professional medical interpreter because they thought they were being understood.
 Hospitals are required to provide professional interpreters to prevent issues like this from happening.

-If you don’t test your campaigns, you may run into problems in the marketplace.
+If you don’t test your campaigns, you may face problems in the marketplace.
 You see these stories all over the internet.

-For example, Nike lost business when they launched the Nike Air Max 270 shoe with script logo on the sole.
-The text resembled the Arabic word for Allah.
-This offended many buyers, so Nike issued an apology and pulled the shoes off the market.
+For example, Nike lost business when it launched the Nike Air Max 270 shoe with a script logo on the sole.
+The text resembled the Arabic word for Allah, which offended many buyers.
+Nike issued an apology and pulled the shoes off the market.

 Or, the story of Proctor and Gamble.
-In the US, we have a story that storks bring babies, yet in Japan their folklore says that newborns arrive courtesy of giant peaches floating down the river.
-When P&G tried to sell Pampers in Japan with an image of a stork delivering a baby, the imagery confused consumers and sales suffered.
+In the US, we have a story that storks bring babies, yet in Japan, their folklore says newborns arrive courtesy of giant peaches floating down the river.
+When P&G tried to sell Pampers in Japan with an image of a stork delivering a baby, the imagery confused consumers, and sales suffered.

 Translate.com states that users should read the fine print that says they “will use reasonable measures to protect any content you provide to us for the purpose of completing the Services,” and they “cannot and do not guarantee that any information provided to us by you will not become public under any circumstances.
 You should appreciate that all information submitted on the website might potentially be publicly accessible.”